hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-initiative.md

 ### Action Items

 #### Google Drive Setup
-- [ ] Open the team's Google Drive (resource 2.01) and create a new folder called "Accessibility Project"; update resource 2.01.01 with the folder link
+- [ ] Open the team's Google Drive (resource 2.01) and create a new folder called "Accessibility Project"; update the resource section below for resource 2.01.01 with the folder link
    ```
    Accessibility Project
    ```